 You will be on a team of volunteers who are like-minded and passionate about giving others a hand up, not a hand out.
 And you will leave behind a solid structure that will serve the community for decades to come.

 This is a two-week trip.
-As a Developing World Connections volunteer, you will work as part of a volunteer team alongside local people.
+As a Developing World Connections volunteer volunteering in India, you will work as part of a volunteer team alongside local people.
 If you can’t make it for the full two weeks, a shorter option is available as well.
 You can also extend your stay if you wish to do additional travelling after the volunteer portion is completed.

 Read day-to-day experiences from our volunteers on the India Blog »